shambhavisivan/frame-agreement/documentation/user-guide/src/md/Product Categorization.md

 Custom categories can be created for the Product explore section.
 This can be used to query a subset of commercial products and add them to a Frame Agreement.
 In order to set up custom categories, please create one JSON Data record with the following details:

 - name = FA-Categorization
-- value - array of JSON entries with the following properties:
+- value - an array of JSON entries with the following properties:
     - name - text shown in the category explore
     - field - API field name (e.g. categorization__c) - this needs to be a field on the Commercial Product record.
 Supported types are Text and Picklist.
-    - values - Array of values
+    - values - an array of values

-In order to apply categorisation, please click the Product Categorization icon, which will expand the available categories for selection:
+In order to apply categorization, please click the Product Categorization icon, which will expand the available categories for selection:

 ![]({{images}}/ProdCat1.png)

 Example:
 ```javascript
 [
   {